symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 `sudo apt-get install php5-odbc php5 libapache2-mod-php5`

+hgg, 2014-01-09: We get reported for ubuntu 13.10, that 'php-json' is put (by legal restrictions) into a separate package and is required to be installed additionally.

 The database service has to be be registered with ODBC.
 Add a section

 ` # Symbolicdata OntoWiki dsn start`